sdondley/ClimateChangeChat/raku/Cool-Raku.md

 parameters are acceptable to send.
 In `get-prime`'s signature, we ensure that `$nth` is a defined integer object by slapping `Int:D` in front of it.
 The `Int` requires the caller to pass an Integer object.
-The `:D` bit ensures that it's a "definite" object, meaning that it actually has a value.
+The `:D` bit ensures that it's a "defined" object, meaning that it actually has a value.
 We also add a nice touch by ensuring the number passed is greater than 0 with the `where * > 0` because it doesn't make sense to ask for the 0th or -1st prime number.
 If you're you're wondering what the `*` symbol is, hang tight.
 We'll cover this